 Prior to my counselling training I worked as a Senior Project Manager (PRINCE 2) across a variety of sectors including media, charities and local government.
-Nowadays aside from running my full-time private practice I am also a published writer (Therapy Today, The Counsellor’s Café, KEIA Wellbeing, Sounds Magazine, Manchester Evening News), mental health blogger and am busy working on a book.
+Nowadays aside from running my full-time private practice I am also a published writer (Therapy Today, Counselling Directory, The Counsellor’s Café, KEIA Wellbeing, Sounds Magazine, Manchester Evening News), mental health blogger and am busy working on a book.

 I’m absolutely passionate about psychology, intuition, awareness and the unknown – there’s far more going on in our own subconscious than most of us realise and yet it’s often our ‘unconscious processes’ which steers the ship!
 My other passion is for music – I sing, play guitar and drum although thankfully not during a session…

 Like everyone- I am flawed, imperfect and human.
 I’ve been through my own fair share of personal struggles and believe this gives me a greater degree of empathy to support our working collaboration.